Ainray/matlablib/Readme.md

  								{'file1.txt'  'file10.txt'  'file2.txt'}
  						  whereas, sort_nat will give you
 								{'file1.txt'  'file2.txt'  'file10.txt'}
+		strfindindx
+			Syntax: i,k]=strfindindx(c,pat)
+			Introduction: return the indices of any occurrences of the string 'pat' : in the cell array c, and also return the starting indices : if some element of c matching pat according to strfind function

 		time_vector
 			Syntax: t_v=time_vector(x,fs,start)
 			Introduction: Give time abscissa for a series.